PublicHealthDataGeek/PublicHealthDataGeek.github.io/research_page.md

-My current projects are associated with the modules I am doing in the Masters in Data Analytics and Society.
+My current projects are associated with the modules I am doing in the Masters in Data Analytics and Society at the University of Leeds.

 ## 1. Programming for the Social Sciences.
-Assessment 1 involved learning about and coding an Agent Based Model of a flock of sheep nibbling grass in a field.
+This module introduced computer programming in Python and use of Jupyter Notebook.
+This was my first experiece of computer programming.

-Assessment 2 required me to build a program that reads in some data, processes it in some way, displays the results and writse the results to file.
-I utilised an example project - The Black Death.
+The first assessment involved learning about and coding Agent Based Models.
+The example used is a flock of sheep nibbling grass in a field.
+The second assessment required me to build a program that reads in some data, processes it in some way, displays the results and writse the results to file.
+I utilised an example project that looked at the epidemiology of The Black Death.

-### Sheep eating grass
+### Assessment 1: Sheep eating grass
 ------------------

-This simulation shows a flock of sheep eating grass in a field.
+This simulation is an Agent Based Model that shows a flock of sheep eating grass in a field.
 They eat, move and share the grass with other members of the flock.
 The default parameters are 20 sheep that move and eat 40 times.

 #### Getting started
 Download the following files into a directory: